grrtvnlw/Scene-It/README.md

 ## Challenges and Solutions
 - Challenge #1: Requesting and Handling Data from an API

 This project was my first experience requesting data from an API, handling the response, and formatting the response data in a way that would be useful and aesthetically pleasing to the user.
 Because each request to the API is unique to the specific movie the user searches for, I learned to read and understand the API documentation, and write code that would return the specifc movie the user searched for.
-In order to make this work with the OMDb API, I had to pass the movie title along with the API key to the API.
+In order to make this work with the OMDb API, I had to pass the movie title along with the API key to the API using the `encodeURIComponent()` JavaScript function.
 I used the Axios library to make `.get` requests to the API, and used `.then` to handle the Promise Object that was returned from the request.

 - Challenge #2: Formatting and Rendering Data to the DOM